raspberrypilearning/make-crumble-robot-head/en/step_3.md

 Place the servo on its side and check that you did this right by checking its full rotation points again

 --- no-print ---

+Your servo should rotate from horizontal to horizontal on each side.

 ![Checking rotation range](images/prepareServo_CheckHornRotationRange.gif)